GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16b_data_presentation_Coverage.md

     A simple way to present this information is via a heatmap.
 In this exercise we will build a clustered heatmap of these coverage profiles in `R`.
 Since we also have tables of taxonomy assignments (via `gtdb-tk` for MAGs) and/or predictions (via `vContact2` for viral contigs), we will also use these to add taxonomy information to the plot.

-    The coverage and taxonomy tables generated in earlier exercises have been copied to `11.data_presentation/coverage/` a for use in these exercises.
+    The coverage and taxonomy tables generated in earlier exercises have been copied to `11.data_presentation/coverage/` for use in these exercises.

     In addition to this, a simple mapping file has also been created (`11.data_presentation/coverage/mapping_file.txt`).
 This is a tab-delimited file listing each sample ID in the first column, and the sample "Group" in the second column (*Group_A*, *Group_B*, and *Group_C*).
 This grouping might represent, for example, three different sampling sites that we want to compare between.
 If you had other data (such as environmental measures, community diversity measures, etc.) that you wish to incorporate in other downstream analyses (such an fitting environmental variables to an ordination, or correlation analyses) you could also add new columns to this file and load them at the same time.